Radiological Exposure Devices (REDs)

 • Example: hiding a hidden radioactive source on a subway or in a sports arena, where people would unknowingly receive radiation exposure (See Figure 1)

-• Proximity of each person to the source
+• Proximity of each person to the source; is there directionality of the source

 • Length of time people were in proximity to the source